 - GEL batteries will not leak under normal operating conditions, but the gel may spill if the casing cracks in the event of an accident.

-- AGM batteries are truly spill-proof and will not leak, even in the event of an accident where the battery casing gets damaged.
+- AGM batteries are truly spill-proof and will not leak, even in an accident where the battery casing gets damaged.

 - The safety valve on sealed batteries will emit any excessive gas from the charging process to prevent the battery from cracking.